 16. Enforce Policies and Procedures – Employees may slack off at work because they don’t know or don’t believe there are any consequences.
 If my HR sees employees spending too much time standing around chatting, she sends a companywide email or makes an announcement during a morning meeting to remind people that socializing during work time can result in disciplinary action.

-17. Focus on strengths, and learn or outsource weaknesses – If you’re great at employee management, but struggle with benefits, you could consider taking a course or outsourcing your benefits management.
+17. Focus on strengths, and learn or outsource weaknesses – If you’re great at employee management, but struggle with benefits, you could consider taking a course or outsourcing your benefits management, you could also turn to Objective and Key Results (OKR) software by profit.co to help you with your employee management.
 Employee engagement is one of my strengths, but I outsource the cooking portion of the monthly luncheon because that is a weakness.

 How have you improved productivity in your department or company?
 I’d love to see your ideas!